Shift invariant subspaces in the Bloch space: Introduction

 Let $\D$ denote the open unit disc in the complex plane $\C$ and let $\B$ be the classical Bloch space of analytic functions $f$ in $\D$ satisfying

 Taking the closure of analytic polynomials in the norm above we obtain the so-called little Bloch space $\B_0$, which is a separable Banach subspace of $\B$ consisting of functions $f$ satisfying

+Let $H^\infty$ designate the Banach space of bounded analytic functions $f$ in $\D$ equipped with the usual norm $\|f\|_\infty = \sup \{|f(z)| : z \in \D \}$, and recall that $H^\infty \subset \B$ by Schwarz lemma.
 Functions in the Bloch space are intimately related to conformal mappings, and as such they are regarded as a crucial objects in geometric function theory, see \cite{garnett2005harmonic} for further details.
-Let $H^\infty$ designate the Banach space of bounded analytic functions $f$ in $\D$ equipped with the usual norm $\|f\|_\infty = \sup \{|f(z)| : z \in \D \}$, and recall that $H^\infty \subset \B$ by Schwarz lemma.
-The Bloch space may be regarded as the limit when $p \to \infty$ of the Bergman spaces $B_p$ of analytic functions $f$ in $\D$ such that
+The Bloch space may also be regarded as the natural substitute for $H^\infty$ in the limiting case when $p \to \infty$ of the Bergman spaces $B_p$ of analytic functions $f$ in $\D$ satisfying